 - Social anxiety disorder

-CBT is also used to treat other disorders which have anxiety as a common symptom, including obsessive compulsive disorder (OCD) and post-traumatic stress disorder (PTSD).
+CBT is also used to treat other disorders which have anxiety as a common symptom like obsessive-compulsive disorder (OCD) and post-traumatic stress disorder (PTSD).

-Here are some common CBT techniques used to treat anxiety symptoms:2,4,5,8
+Here are ten common CBT techniques used to treat anxiety symptoms:2,4,5,8

-For any disorder, CBT will provide a level of psychoeducation to inform the client about their particular anxiety disorder, how symptoms form, how they are maintained, and the proposed course of action.
-This phase of treatment could only take a few minutes or a few sessions, depending on the complexity of the situation and someone’s understanding of their anxiety.
+CBT provides a level of psychoeducation to help you understand your particular anxiety disorder, how symptoms form, how they are maintained, and the proposed course of action.
+This phase of treatment could take a few minutes during your first session, or expand to cover a few sessions, depending on the complexity of the situation and your level of understanding about your anxiety.

-- Thoughts they have throughout the day, especially during times they experience stress or anxiety (e.g., any “what-if” thoughts that increase anxiety)
+- Thoughts: What thoughts do you have throughout the day?
+What thoughts do you have during times of stress or anxiety (e.g., any “what-if” thoughts that increase anxiety)

-- Emotions they experience and the intensity of these emotions (e.g., slight nervousness vs complete panic)
+- Emotions: Tracking the experience and the intensity of these emotions (e.g., slight nervousness vs complete panic)

-- Behaviors and responses when anxious, and any consequences or rewards these behaviors lead to (e.g., noticing avoidance relieves short term anxiety but increases long term anxiety)
+- Behaviors: Tracking behaviors and responses when anxious, and any consequences or rewards these behaviors lead to (e.g., noticing avoidance relieves short term anxiety but increases long term anxiety)

 - External or internal circumstances that cause specific thoughts, feelings, and responses (e.g., anxiety triggered by certain social situations or when thinking about the unknown)

-Thought stopping is a skill that involves using a verbal or visual mental command when experiencing unhelpful thoughts that interrupts them.
+When you have developed an awareness of your thought and behavior patterns, your CBT therapist may begin to teach specific skills to interrupt and replace some of those patterns.
+Thought stopping is a skill that involves using a verbal or visual mental command when experiencing unhelpful thoughts.
 This may be the word “Stop” or “No,” or imagining an image of a stop sign when a person begins replaying an embarrassing moment or worrying about something that hasn’t happened yet.9

 Challenging thoughts involves testing the accuracy of a thought through rational processes like listing evidence that the thought is true or untrue, or considering other viable explanations.
 Challenging anxious thoughts can reduce anxiety and also reduce irrational and impulsive decisions during times of stress or worry.